Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Human Subject Experiments

 \subsubsection{Viscoelastic Model Optimization}

-This session was aimed at optimizing parameters of the \textit{fractional-order SLS model}.
-Each participant interacted with the reference device with physical viscoelastic material and the haptic interface rendering a fractional-order SLS model.
+This session aimed to optimize the parameters of the \textit{fractional-order SLS model} to enhance its perceived realism relative to the reference material.
+Each participant interacted with the reference device with physical viscoelastic material and the haptic interface rendering a fractional-order SLS model for 8~s.
 Next, qualitative feedback was provided on how similar or different the two sensations felt.
 This response was used to update the acquisition function within the Bayesian optimization framework, and the optimization recommended the next set of model parameters to test.
 The optimization process converged on the optimal model parameters for each participant after 25 iterations.
-Including the warm-up period, the session lasted about 15~minutes.
+These experiments were conducted separately for the three viscoelastic materials.
+Including the warm-up period, the session lasted about 15~min for each material.